 2. Keep Your Sander Clean

 Dust and debris can accumulate quickly when sanding.
 A clogged sandpaper or pad can result in uneven sanding and poor results.
-To prevent this, use a vacuum attachment or a dust collection system that connects to your sander.
+To prevent this, I use a vacuum attachment or a dust collection system that connects to the sander.
 Additionally, clean the sander’s dust collection bag or canister regularly to maintain optimal airflow and suction.
+This Dewalt orbital sander has a brilliant, quick-release collection bag system for emptying on the go.

 3. Maintain Proper Technique

-The key to success with a random orbital sander lies in your technique.
+The key to success with a random orbital sander lies in your technique, especially when sanding rough surfaces like the reclaimed scaffold boards I’m using above.
 Here are some tips for maintaining proper form:

 a.
 Keep It Level

-Hold the sander flat against the workpiece.
+Hold the sander flat against the workpiece, especially when finishing a surface.
 Tilting it at an angle can cause uneven sanding and leave noticeable swirl marks on the surface.
+This doesn’t always apply.
+In examples like edges and when you have a tough area to tackle, some sideways pressure can help.

 b.
 Apply Even Pressure